mulesoft-catalyst/reliable-messaging-example-api/README.md

 ![](./docs/images/Reliable_Message_Processing_Using_RabbitMQ.png)

 ### Usage
-To test this example, you will require access to RabbitMQ.
-If not you can install it locally:
+To test this example, you can install RabbitMQ locally:

 For RabbitMQ installation instructions please follow the link below :- https://www.rabbitmq.com/download.html

-After successful installation you should be able to run it Using
+After successful installation you should be able to run it Using:-

 export PATH=$PATH:/usr/local/opt/rabbitmq/sbin

 sudo rabbitmq-server

 To access Rabbit MQ use the following url :- http://localhost:15672/

 Create Queues and Exchanges as per your configuration file.

 When creating delay queue, ensure you configure "dead letter exchange" and "dead letter routing key" as shown below :-
 ![](./docs/images/delay_queue_config.png)